 The Summer Session schedule will be available on the web by February of the same calendar year.
 Most graduate summer courses meet in the evening hours from mid-May through the beginning of August.
 Many graduate students work on their research during Summer Session.
-For information on summer registration, billing, and payment policies please visit the webpage (www.wpi.edu/+Summer) or call 508-831-4900.
+For information on summer registration, billing, and payment policies please visit the webpage (www.wpi.edu/+Summer) or call 508-831-4900, or view the online summer school website.